-Most people looking to purchase a property are going to need two main things.
-A deposit and a mortgage.
-When put together, these will produce the total cost of the property and let you buy it off the previous owner or building firm.
+Most people looking to purchase a property are going to need two main things: a deposit and a mortgage.
+When put together, these will produce the total cost of the property and let you buy it from the previous owner or house building company.

 A mortgage is another name for a loan, but is specific to housing and purchasing properties.
 It comes from a lender such as a bank or building society.
 The deposit comes from you, the buyer, and is arguably the hardest part to acquire.
 It is a lump sum to pay for a percentage of the property value and the amount is decided by the lender of the mortgage and what deals they are willing to offer.

 First time buyers are realistically going to be looking at 10 – 20% deposits (so a deposit of £13,000 – £26,000 on a property valued at £130,000), assuming they have a good credit history, but deposits can be larger still.

 The higher the deposit, the more likely you are to get a good deal because lenders will see you as a ‘low risk customer’.
 25% plus deposits will usually get you the best deals.

 In the case of a 10% deposit, the mortgage would have to be 90% in order to make the total sum to buy the property.